thespacecowboys45/blackjack-simulator/README.md

 * modify to run on winblowz

 --------------------------------------------------------------------------------
-# Original README is below
+# Original README is found below

+#### This is the contribution from the original author.

+It is annotated here out of respect.

 --------------------------------------------------------------------------------

 MASTER CHANGE